github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue.md

 ### Triggering merge queue checks with {% data variables.product.prodname_actions %}

-With {% data variables.product.prodname_actions %}, you can use the `merge_group` event, which will trigger a workflow when a pull request is added to a merge queue.
+You can use the `merge_group` event to trigger your {% data variables.product.prodname_actions %} workflow when a pull request is added to a merge queue.
 Note that this is a different event from the `pull_request` and `push` events.

 A workflow that reports a check which is required by the target branch's protections would look like this: